Progressive Field

 Entrees: pizza, hot dogs, brats, burgers, shredded BBQ chicken, custom salad bar, pasta

-Side dishes: mixed vegetables, mac and cheese, potato salad, corn bread
+Side dishes: mixed vegetables, mac and cheese, potato salad, cornbread

 Desserts: packaged ice cream